 Walt Whitman (1819-1892) ~ American poet

-has already burst well upon the world -- a sun, mounting, most illuminating, most glorious,
+has already burst well upon the world -- a sun, mounting, most illuminating,

-Bible has done, I despair of ever writing anything equal to it.
+the harm the Bible has done, I despair of ever writing anything equal to

-when you find that your God hates the same people that
+your own image, when you find that your God hates the same people that

 Robert Anton Wilson ~ American writer and